Nonlinear Hall Effects in Strained Twisted Bilayer WSe$_2$

 where $\tau$ is the relaxation time.
 The Berry curvature dipole $D_{i}$ are elements of the Berry curvature dipole pseudo-vector.
-In strictly two dimensions, it is given by

-where $n$ as the band index and $v^{i}$ as the Fermi velocity of the Block state, and the Berry curvature can be obtained from Bloch wavefunctions as:

 It is important to note that in a two-dimensional system, the Berry curvature dipole transforms as a pseudo-vector as described by the vector $D_{i}$ ($i=x,y$).
 In other words, $D_{i}$ must be invariant under crystal point group operations.
 For twisted tWSe$_2$ with or without the displacement field, the system respects a three-fold rotational symmetry $C_{3z}$ inherited from monolayer 2H-structure WSe2.
 Due to the time-reversal symmetry, $\Omega_n(\bm{k}+\bm{K})=-\Omega_n(-\bm{k}-\bm{K}), \bm{v}_n(\bm{k}+\bm{K})=-\bm{v}_n(-\bm{k}-\bm{K})$, each valley has an equal contribution, allowing us to consider the $K_{+}$ valley for the sake of simplicity.
 For $K_{+}$ valley, $C_{3z}$ symmetry ensures $\Omega_n(\bm{k})=\Omega_n(C_3\bm{k})=\Omega_n(C_3^2\bm{k})$ and $\sum_{i=0}^2 \bm{v}_n(C_3^i\bm{k})=0$.
 Therefore, $D_i$ vanishes if $C_{3z}$ symmetry is preserved.
 One way to obtain finite $D_{i}$ is to take into account the strain effects which break $C_{3z}$.
 The strain can be induced by the substrate which couples to tWSe$_2$ or it can be induced externally as shown in the above sections.
 As we will see in the next section, only a very small strain is needed to induce a strong NLH response in tWSe$_2$.